 The fact that the industry doesn’t push for any of these technologies, except for the graphics APIs discussed (but even then, DX12 more than Vulkan which is a mistake), shows how misguided and flawed the industry (as well as NVIDIA) is.
 Just like with the games themselves where the goal is usually not to make an improved product, rather it’s typically to maximize profits and minimize expenses, made especially amusing when one considers how many big name publishers make such incorrect assumptions about what the consumers really want.

 When 2000s games such as Half-Life 2 (2004), F.E.A.R.
 (2005), Dark Messiah: Of Might and Magic (2006), Crysis (2007), Cryostasis: Sleep of Reason (2009), Wolfenstein (2009), and believe it or not many others outclass most of today’s games in the same genres (especially AAA games) in some of the most important, gameplay-affecting technological areas such as physics, particle effects, AI, dynamic lighting and shadows, you know something is wrong with the gaming industry.
 Not to mention how almost every 2000s PC game is years more advanced than any of today’s games in sound processing.
 Don’t be mistaken, this is the current state of the industry.
-Technology hasn’t gone backwards (except for sound excluding OpenAL), but the games have.
+Technology hasn’t gone backwards, but the games have.